jnels4/election-analysis/README.md

 ## Moving Forward

 The scripts used to determine the winning candidate can be used and adopted easily for any election.
-We can adapt this script to a larger
+We can adapt this script to a larger set of data by writing